-But preventing DDoS attacks from happening in the first is incredibly difficult because they’re fairly simple to create.
-All it takes to create a DDoS attack are two devices that coordinate to send fake traffic to a server or website.
+DDoS attacks are fairly simple to create.
+All it takes are two devices that coordinate to send fake traffic to a server or website.
 That’s it.
-Your laptop and your phone, for example, could form their own DDoS network (sometimes referred to as a botnet, but more on that in a minute) if you or a cybercriminal programmed them to cooperate.
-But two devices, even if they’re dedicating all of their processing power in an attack, aren’t enough to take down a website or server.
-But hundreds and thousands of devices are more than capable of taking down an entire service provider with their combined might.
+Your laptop and your phone, for example, could be programmed to form their own DDoS network (sometimes referred to as a botnet, more below).
+However, even if two devices dedicate all of their processing power in an attack, it still isn’t enough to take down a website or server.
+Hundreds and thousands of coordinated devices are required to take down an entire service provider.

-To get to a network of that size, cybercriminals create what’s known as a “botnet,” a network of compromised devices that coordinate in order to achieve a particular task.
+To amass a network of that size, cybercriminals create what’s known as a “botnet,” a network of compromised devices that coordinate to achieve a particular task.
 Botnets don’t always have to be used in a DDoS attack, nor does a DDoS have to have a botnet to work, but more often than not they go together like Bonnie and Clyde.
 Cybercriminals create botnets through fairly typical means: tricking people into downloading malicious files and spreading malware.

 But malware isn’t the only means of recruiting devices.
-Because a good deal of companies and consumers practice poor password hygiene, all a cybercriminal has to do is scan the internet for connected devices with known factory credentials or easy-to-guess passwords (“password,” for example).
+Because a good deal of companies and consumers practice poor password habits, malicious actors can scan the internet for connected devices with known factory credentials or easy-to-guess passwords (“password,” for example).
 Once logged in, cybercriminals can easily infect and recruit the device into their cyber army.

-For a good deal of the time, this cyber army lies dormant.
-It needs orders before it acts.
+These recruited cyber armies can lie dormant until they’re given orders.
 This is where a specialized server called a command and control server (typically abbreviated as a “C2”) comes into play.
 When instructed, cybercriminals will order a C2 server to issue instructions to compromised devices.
 Those devices will then use a portion of their processing power to send fake traffic to a targeted server or website and, voila!
-A DDoS attack is born.
+That’s how a DDoS attack is launched.

-Because of its distributed nature, and the difficulty in discerning between legitimate and fake traffic, DDoS attacks are usually successful.
-They do not, however, constitute a “breach.”
-This is because DDoS attacks overwhelm a target to knock it offline—not to steal from it.
+DDoS attacks are usually successful because of their distributed nature, and the difficulty in discerning between legitimate users and fake traffic.
+They do not, however, constitute a breach.
+This is because DDoS attacks overwhelm a target to knock it offline — not to steal from it.
 Usually DDoS attacks will be deployed as a means of retaliation against a company or service, often for political reasons.
 Sometimes, however, cybercriminals will use DDoS attacks as a smokescreen for more serious compromises that may eventually lead to a full-blown breach.

-Like I mentioned earlier, DDoS attacks are only possible because devices are so easily compromised.
-So how can you prevent your devices from participating in a DDoS attack?
-Well, here are a few things you can do:
+DDoS attacks are only possible because devices can be easily compromised.
+Here are three ways you can prevent your devices from participating in a DDoS attack:

-- Change default passwords on IoT devices.
-A lot of internet of things (IoT) devices, smart objects that connect to the internet for increased functionality and efficiency, come with default usernames and passwords.
+- Change default passwords on IoT devices: Many Internet of Things (IoT) devices, smart objects that connect to the internet for increased functionality and efficiency, come with default usernames and passwords.
 The very first thing you should do after taking your IoT device out of the box is change those default credentials.
 If you’re unsure of how to change the default setting on your IoT device, refer to setup instructions or do a bit of research online.

-- Use comprehensive security.
-A lot of botnets are built on devices without any built-in security.
-Comprehensive security solutions, like McAfee LiveSafe™, can help secure your most important digital devices from known malware variants.
+- Use comprehensive security: Many botnets are coordinated on devices without any built-in security.
+Comprehensive security solutions, like McAfee Total Protection, can help secure your most important digital devices from known malware variants.
 If you don’t have a security suite protecting your devices, take the time to do your research and commit to a solution you trust.